Submit to CURSOR

 Format

-Please send all articles in single column, normal margins, 1.5 or double spaced.
+Please send all written pieces in single column, normal margins, 1.5 or double spaced.
+Written pieces should not exceed ~2500 words.

 Creative (non-text) pieces: